nrwl/nx/docs/a/guides/nx7-to-nx8.md

 ## Upgrading from Nx 7 to Nx 8

-To upgrade from a Nx 7 workspace to a Nx 8 workspace, use `yarn upgrade` or `npm run update`.
+To upgrade from a Nx 7 workspace to a Nx 8 workspace, use `yarn update` or `npm run update`.
 This will add the new packages as well as migrate features from their usages in Nx 7 to their usages in Nx 8.

 ## Where you can find familiar features